Watch Appraisal Guide: Rolex, Patek Philippe, Antique & Vintage Watches

 Luxury brand watch appraisal specifics

-Rolex: the most commonly appraised luxury brand.
-Key factors include reference number, production year, dial configuration (e.g., gilt vs. matte), bezel insert originality, and box/papers completeness.
-Vintage Rolex (pre-1970) carries significant premiums for originality.
+Rolex: key factors include reference number, production year, dial configuration, bezel insert originality, service history, and box/papers completeness.

 Audemars Piguet: Royal Oak references and production era matter enormously.
 Early Royal Oak ref.
 5402 "Jumbo" examples are among the most valuable modern sports watches.

-Vintage and antique watches: pre-1970 watches require additional attention to movement condition, dial originality, and production documentation.
-Military-issued pieces and watches with documented provenance carry premiums.
+Vintage and antique watches require extra attention to movement condition, dial originality, production documentation, and provenance.

 How to find a qualified watch appraiser through FAIR

-Verify the appraiser's stated qualifications: horological training, USPAP compliance, and experience with your watch's brand.
+Verify the appraiser's stated qualifications, standards practice, and experience with your brand or category.

 Ask about fee structure before engagement: FAIR members disclose their fee models.
 Avoid any appraiser whose fee is contingent on the appraised value.